VirtuOz/node-dynamic-module-loader/README.md

 If the module doesn't contains a function named `destroy` then the eviction of the module will be done directly.

+**Important**: if you have loaded your module using the node_modules sharing mechanism (see above), you will need to call the evict function with the sharedDirectoryName in parameter: `dynamicModuleLoader.evict('test-dynamic-module', nodeModulesInstallDirName)`

 Logging
 -------